bcgov/digital-trust-toolkit/applications/application-mac.md

 2. The receiving party MUST accept invitation in order to establish a secure connection.

 ### 2.5.2.
 Annual MAC Membership Confirmation
+Participation in the TSM initiative is mandatory for all MAC members for their Canadian operations, members MUST adhere to the [TSM reporting requirements](https://mining.ca/towards-sustainable-mining/protocols-frameworks/tsm-protocol-reporting-schedule/):

+* Self-assessed TSM performance indicators MUST be reported to MAC annually using a presentation request.
+Amendments to this requirement are offered to high TSM performers and described in the [TSM Primer]( https://mining.ca/wp-content/uploads/dlm_uploads/2021/04/TSM-Primer-English.pdf) under the section labelled _Optional Reporting and Verification Process_

 1. Using the established connection, Mining Association of Canada (MAC) MUST receive a verification request from the business entity.
 2. Continuing from step 1, the business entity MUST provide **all of the attributes** in the presentation proposal as outlined in the [TSM Protocol Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-tsm-protocol.md#261-schema-definition)